slothsoft/example-javascript-website/README.md

 }
 ```

-I created another JavaScript file to init these messages files (so that the test can use them as well):
+I created another JavaScript file to include these messages files (so that the test can use them as well) inside the file - _[src/init-i18n.js](src/init-i18n.js)_:

 ```js
 const localizify = require('localizify');